-How to find Mountain Weather information, a dark art or not?
+How to find Winter Mountain Weather information, a dark art or not?

-Below are some examples of ways that I use to help me make decisions when working in the mountains.
+Below are some examples of resources that I use to help me make decisions when working in the mountains.

 These are most peoples go-to way of checking the weather.
 The information is usually set out in an easy to read format, with the ability to look a few days ahead, making planning much easier.

 MWIS provides a 3 day forecast for all of the major mountainous areas of the UK.
 This the forecast that you will see up in shop windows, hostels and guiding companies all over.
 It is easy to read and is split into useful weather factors (wind, rain temp etc.) so you can understand how each factor will affect your day.
 It is often a bit dramatic but when in a potentially dangerous environment in the mountains this is justified.
 A brilliant resource which is certainly one of my first points of call.